Purely Agent-Driven Black-Box Optimization for Biological Design: Experiments

 \paragraph{Baselines.} We compare \ourmethod{} to strong baselines appropriate for each domain and setting.
 In all plots, \ourmethod{} and all baseline methods show the mean and standard error over $10$ runs unless otherwise noted.

-\begin{itemize}[itemsep=0ex,leftmargin=3ex] \item \textbf{GuacaMol Baselines.} We compare to recent state-of-the-art methods from Bayesian optimization (NF-BO~\citep{r2-cite9-lsbo-nfbo}), reinforcement learning (GEGL~\citep{GEGL}), and LLM-enhanced optimization (AlphaEvolve~\citep{AlphaEvolve}, LLAMBO~\citep{llambo}, MOLLEO~\citep{MOLLEO}, BOPRO~\citep{bo_w_llms}).
+\begin{itemize}[itemsep=0ex,leftmargin=3ex] \item \textbf{GuacaMol baselines.} We compare to recent state-of-the-art methods from Bayesian optimization (NF-BO~\citep{r2-cite9-lsbo-nfbo}), reinforcement learning (GEGL~\citep{GEGL}), and LLM-enhanced optimization (AlphaEvolve~\citep{AlphaEvolve}, LLAMBO~\citep{llambo}, MOLLEO~\citep{MOLLEO}, BOPRO~\citep{bo_w_llms}, and LICO~\citep{lico}).
+Since LICO reports AUC Top-10 under the PMO protocol~\citep{pmo}, we compute the same metric from \ourmethod{}'s trajectories and report the comparison separately in \cref{tab:lico_comparison}, where \ourmethod{} outperforms LICO on all 10 GuacaMol tasks at both 1K and 10K evaluations.
 For BOPRO, BOPRO-L and BOPRO-S signify runs with the Mistral-Large and Mistral-Small LLMs respectively~\citep{mistral_large_instruct_2411, mistral_small_24b}.
-Since BOPRO-L expensive ($~600$ USD per task), we only run BOPRO-L on 3/10 tasks.
+Since BOPRO-L is expensive ($\sim600$ USD per task), we only run BOPRO-L on 3/10 tasks.
 We also compare to ``Random": random sampling from the SELFIES-VAE~\citep{lolbo}.
 Additionally, in \cref{tab:top1_results_1}, we compare against 25 additional baseline methods curated by the recent GuacaMol benchmarking study of \citet{eff_matters_benchmark}, and refer readers there for full citations and discussion of each method.

-\item \textbf{AMP Baselines.} We compare to APEX-GO~\citep{apexgo} (latent-space Bayesian optimization), HydrAMP~\citep{HydrAMP} (AMP generation with a conditional variational autoencoder (VAE)), and PepDiffusion~\citep{PepDiffusion} (AMP generation with latent diffusion).
+\item \textbf{AMP baselines.} We compare to APEX-GO~\citep{apexgo} (latent-space Bayesian optimization), HydrAMP~\citep{HydrAMP} (AMP generation with a conditional variational autoencoder (VAE)), and PepDiffusion~\citep{PepDiffusion} (AMP generation with latent diffusion).
 (See Figure~\ref{fig:amp_all}.) \end{itemize}

-\paragraph{Implementation Details.} Across all experiments, \ourmethod{} optimizes under a strict evaluation budget of $20{,}000$ oracle calls.
+\paragraph{Implementation details.} Across all experiments, \ourmethod{} optimizes under a strict evaluation budget of $20{,}000$ oracle calls.
 Each evaluation corresponds to one valid candidate design (SMILES string or peptide sequence) after filtering for validity and novelty.
 Further implementation details are provided in \cref{sec:app_imp_details}.

 LLM outputs undergo deterministic post-processing before oracle calls: candidates are parsed from raw text generations, filtered for domain validity (e.g., amino-acid alphabet constraints, SMILES canonicalization).
 To ensure the oracle budget is not spent on infeasible or duplicate designs, duplicates are removed (both within-batch and against history), and hard constraints are enforced via rejection.
 When comparing to prior work in~\autoref{fig:guacamol_results}, \ourmethod{} \textbf{does not} access task descriptions or literature search tools; models see only molecules and their numeric scores.